-The Tighe Tac Two Tanto blade takes an aggressively long tanto point unlike many other tanto blades.
+The Tighe Tac Two Tanto blade takes an aggressively long tanto point, unlike many other tanto blades.
 The spine of the blade has a mostly tapered cut and appearance, but there is still a significant amount of steel in the middle to define the blade’s features and strengths.

 To lock the blade in the open position, the Tighe Tac Two uses an ambidextrous button lock, as opposed to a bar locking mechanism.
 I really appreciate this feature, and feel it makes the knife so much more versatile for the user.
-The combination of flipper, Tighe Ball Bearing Pivot System, and button lock truly make the Tighe Tac Two a one-handed knife.
+The combination of the flipper, Tighe Ball Bearing Pivot System, and button lock truly make the Tighe Tac Two a one-handed knife.
 To close the blade, all the user needs to do is depress the button lock with their thumb and the blade begins to fold on its own.

 The closing process is completed with a minimal final push on the blade to secure it back inside the open frame.
-This can be accomplished by bring the thumb over the top of the blade, or by carefully depressing the back of the blade against an object or the user’s own body.
+This can be accomplished by bringing the thumb over the top of the blade, or by carefully depressing the back of the blade against an object or the user’s own body.

 The glass-reinforced Nylon handle takes on an over-lapping terraced design and look, that is not only attractive but provides a good deal of grip traction for a secure hold on the knife.
 The bottom side of the handle has a bass cleft curvature that is divided in two by a very modest finger groove.
 The groove provides just enough extra grip, without becoming noticeably in the way.
 In addition, the butt of the handle tapers into a point.
-Though not specifically mentioned as a window break, I’m confident that base of the frame could be used in that manner.
+Though not specifically mentioned as a window break, I’m confident that the base of the frame could be used in that manner.